How to Use the RADAR Framework

 Copy this template and add it to the end of your report:

---- ANNEX: RADAR Framework Tags Digital Service Act Infringement Analysis Platform: [Platform Name] Assessment Date: [YYYY-MM-DD] RADAR Version: [e.g., 1.7] Identified Infringements: Category: Content-Related Infringements - cr_01: Failure to take action against Illegal Content * Observed: [Brief description of what you observed] * Evidence: [Page/Section reference in main report] - cr_02: Misapplication of Notice-and-Action Mechanisms * Observed: [Brief description] * Evidence: [Reference] Category: Dark Patterns - dp_01: Obstruction * Observed: [Brief description] * Evidence: [Reference] Total Infringements Identified: [Number] DSA Articles Potentially Violated: [List article numbers] ---
+--- ANNEX: RADAR Framework Tags Digital Services Act Infringement Analysis Platform: [Platform Name] Assessment Date: [YYYY-MM-DD] RADAR Version: [e.g., 1.7] Identified Infringements: Category: Content-Related Infringements - cr_01: Failure to take action against Illegal Content * Observed: [Brief description of what you observed] * Evidence: [Page/Section reference in main report] - cr_02: Misapplication of Notice-and-Action Mechanisms * Observed: [Brief description] * Evidence: [Reference] Category: Dark Patterns - dp_01: Obstruction * Observed: [Brief description] * Evidence: [Reference] Total Infringements Identified: [Number] DSA Articles Potentially Violated: [List article numbers] ---

 Real-World Example